They say…

 Two former members of the Gipsy Hill team, John “JT” Taylor and Joe Simo, got together with friend Will Skipsey to launch this eco-conscious enterprise in October 2019, originally cuckoo brewing at Missing Link in West Sussex before commissioning their own brewhouse on a Mitcham industrial estate.

 As much as possible is recycled and they’ve committed to planting a tree for every brew and for every 100 pints sold on site.
-There’s a taproom with views of the impressive 30 hl brewhouse, though this is currently only open for special events.
 The name refers equally to liquids, brewing, board sports and music: “when something drops it makes a splash,” comments JT.

 Beers are in keg and can.